ibdao/react-jobly/README.md

   if 'react-scripts' not found: Please type 'npm install react-scripts' in your project directory. then try 'npm start' again.

+  Also make sure your backend is running
+    Enter backend project folder and type in the commandline: node server.js

 Jobly is created using the following technologies:
 Front end : React,
 Back end : Express.js,